Scarlett Johansson And Jennifer Lawrence Are Not Feuding Over Their Upcoming Weddings, Despite Tabloid Report

 Scarlett Johansson and Jennifer Lawrence are two of the most successful actresses working in Hollywood today.
 But the similarities don’t end there.
 Both Scarlett and Jennifer are engaged to be married and one tabloid is claiming that’s been causing some conflict between them.

-The questionable report alleges that there’s always been bad blood between both actresses because of jealousy and personality differences.
+The questionable report alleges that there’s always been bad blood between the actresses because of jealousy and personality differences.
 It goes on to claim that they each checked out the same spot in the Hamptons as a potential wedding venue and that neither of them wants to have their nuptials in the same place as the other.
 Both Scarlett and Jennifer are now purportedly “keeping tabs on each other” so that there are no similarities between either of their weddings.

 But Gossip Cop is on the case and they report that Life & Style’s article is untrue.
 The celebrity rumor watchdog states that they’ve spoken to a rep from Scarlett’s camp who says that the story is just an example of the tabloid media pitting successful women against each other so that they can “sell magazines.”

 “There is no truth to this in every aspect; from the supposed feud, to looking at the same venue, to this fabricated competition,” the rep said, according to Gossip Cop.

 “There has never been and is no ‘feud’ between the ladies, just mutual respect.”

 “It is lowbrow, sexist, and simply boring.”